 This raises many issues with defamation law in that many people who suffer reputational damage are put off by facing, sometimes, large corporations with “deeper pockets” or otherwise do not have the funds to be able to fight to repair their reputation.
 However, it is often these people that suffer the most.
 At Griffin Law we have experience in successfully resolving cases of libel and slander, including working on numerous cases with Mr Depp’s junior Counsel, and we are happy to discuss your options in the event that you have suffered serious harm as a result of damage to your reputation.

-Griffin Law is a niche firm of innovative, proactive, tenacious and commercially-minded lawyers.
+Griffin Law is a dispute resolution firm comprising innovative, proactive, tenacious and commercially-minded lawyers.
 We pride ourselves on our close client relationships, which are uniquely enhanced by our transparent fee guarantee and a commitment to share the risks of litigation.
-If you have any specific questions regarding defamation, please email firstname.lastname@example.org or call 01732 52 59 23.
+If you have any specific questions regarding a dispute, please email firstname.lastname@example.org or call 01732 52 59 23.